marcusmyers/gh-auth/README.md

 # gh-auth

-This is a php port of Chris Hunt's [github-auth](https://github.com/chrishunt/github-auth).
-I did this mainly to learn `go` programming language.
+This is a `go` port of Chris Hunt's [github-auth](https://github.com/chrishunt/github-auth).
+I did this mainly to learn the `go` programming language.

 ### Pairing with strangers has never been so good.